GBE.801 Business Enterprise Management

 GBE.803 Enterprise Information Communications Technology

-- Assist students in developing an effective communication style at a one to one (interpersonal) level, with groups, and at an organisational communication level.
+This paper provides students with a framework to understand and analyse communications.
+It develops students’ understanding of the IT trends affecting communications and their ability to assess the applicability of contemporary e-communication technologies to their business.
+It will assist students in developing an effective communication style at a one to one (interpersonal) level, with groups, and at an organisational communication level.

 GBE.804 Business Enterprise Operations: Marketing